Sunil-Pradhan/git-cheat-sheet/README.md

 $ git commit --squash
 ```

-*Undo your last your commit and move HEAD pointer to a previous commit*
+Undo your last your commit and move HEAD pointer to a previous commit:

 ```
 $ git reset --soft HEAD^
 ```

-*Return to the last commited state(This can't be undone):*
+Return to the last commited state(This can't be undone):

 ```
 $ git reset --hard
 ```

-*Discard all local changes in your working directory:*
+Discard all local changes in your working directory:

 ```
 $ git reset --hard HEAD
 ```

-*Revert the last commit (Create a new commit):*
+Revert the last commit (Create a new commit):

 ```
 $ git reset HEAD
 ```

-*Revert a commit (by producing a new commit with contrary changes):*
+Revert a commit (by producing a new commit with contrary changes):

 ```
 $ git revert [commit]
 ```

-*Reset your HEAD pointer to a previous commit and discard all changes since then:*
+Reset your HEAD pointer to a previous commit and discard all changes since then:

 ```
 $ git reset --hard [commit]